HappyHorse 1.0 is now liveTry it now

 Check task status until the result is ready, then review the generated clip and refine inputs when needed.
 This iteration loop works well for creator products, internal tools, and repeatable video workflows.

-Reference-driven character animation with production-oriented controls
+Reference-driven character animation with production-ready controls

 Motion